walkermalling/mean-median-mode/README.md

 *Prerequisite: install go [here](https://golang.org/doc/install)*

-1. Clone the repo, or `go get github.com/nbcnews/jsonv`
+1. Clone the repo, or: `go get github.com/nbcnews/jsonv`
 2. Compile: `go install`
 3. Create your configuration file ([example config files](#exampleConfig))
 4. Start *JsonV* service `jsonv -conf path/to/myConfigurationFile.json`

+## Use

+POST your JSON documument to *Jsonv* endpoint for validation results.

+To validate against multiple Schemas, place those schemas in the identified github repository, and conform to the convention of naming the Schema with a "type" key in the schema.

 ## <a name="exampleConfig"></a>Example Config Files